 Welcome to NYU's Postdoctoral Program!
 The Relational Orientation faculty hopes that you find a personal and theoretical home here, one in which your own professional development can deepen and flourish.

-The Relational Orientation has moved away from an emphasis on the role of endogenous drives and "one person" psychologies toward a study of the continuous interface of intrapsychic and Relational influences in and outside the clinical situation.
-We come to the Relational position from a range of theoretical orientations including Freudian, Object Relations, Self Psychology and Interpersonal theories, and you will see evidence of these earlier traditions in the courses you take with us.
-Relational ideas have many roots from other disciplines that include [but are not limited to] social constructivist and feminist theories, theories of intersubjectivity, infancy and attachment research.
+The Relational Turn in psychoanalysis began with a move away from the emphasis on the role of endogenous drives and "one person" psychologies toward the study of the interpenetration of intrapsychic and Relational influences in and outside of the clinical setting.
+The first generation of teaching and supervisory faculty came to the Relational position from a range of theoretical orientations including Freudian, Object Relations, Self Psychology and Interpersonal theories.
+These earlier traditions are represented in our curriculum along with contributions from social constructivist and feminist theories, theories of intersubjectivity, development, and attachment research.

-In addition to coursework, the Relational Orientation offers many opportunities for candidates to become involved during their training at Postdoc.
-Friday night Colloquia, workshops and Sunday brunches in which you will get to hear faculty and graduates present their work are ongoing events provided at no cost to the candidates.
-Also, candidates are encouraged to join the Relational Orientation via active participation in all aspects of programming, including the executive committee, faculty selection committee, colloquium committee, as well as program wide committees such as the yearly weekend retreat planning committee, admissions committee and outreach committee.
+The Relational Orientation offers many opportunities for candidates to become involved during their training at Postdoc.
+We sponsor workshops and Sunday brunches in which faculty, graduates, and candidates present their work.
+Candidates are also encouraged to participate in aspects of Track governance and planning, including our executive committee and faculty selection committee.
+We also have candidate representatives on program wide committees such as the Colloquium Committee, the yearly weekend retreat planning committee, and the Recruitment committee.

 On behalf of the Relational Orientation faculty, we enthusiastically welcome you to Postdoc!